PwRelaxWorkChain#

 results = run(builder)

-will contain the output nodes, for example the output_structure
+The results will contain the output nodes, for example the output_structure:

 results['output_structure'].get_pymatgen()